eantoranz/gitmod/readme.txt

 How to compile it:
 Run: make

-That will generate a binary called gitfstrack
+That will generate a binary called gitmod

 Usage:
 - It supports the standard options provided by fuse.
 It also has 2 more options: